 Maintaining physical activity is also important.

-Drugs to treat depression and prevent convulsions sometimes relieve neuropathy symptoms.
-These medicines are often given at lower dosages.
-Commonly used antidepressants include:
+Medications used to treat depression and prevent convulsions can relieve neuropathy symptoms.

 For severe and potentially life-threatening cases, such as Guillain-Barre syndrome , treatment includes: